oscal-compass/community/MEMBERSHIP.md

 * You have been sponsored by **two Maintainers**. **Note the following requirements for sponsors**:
   * Sponsors must have close interactions with the prospective Maintainer - e.g. code/design/proposal review, coordinating on issues, etc.
   * Sponsors must be from multiple member companies to demonstrate integration across community.
-  * One of the sponsor has to be from the same sub-project
+  * One of the sponsors has to be from the same sub-project
   * With no objections from other maintainers of the same sub-project

 One of the sponsors should open an pull request in the relevant repository to add the nominee to the `MAINTAINERS.md` file and add relevant details per the requirements.